stepjam/RLBench/README.md

 - [Simple Task](tutorials/simple_task.md)
 - [Complex Task](tutorials/complex_task.md)

+## Gotchas!

+- **Using low-dimensional task observations (rather than images):** RLBench was designed to be challenging, putting emphasis on vision rather than toy-based low dimensional inputs.
+Although each task does supply a low-dimensional output this should be used with extreme caution!
+    - Why?
+Imagine you are training a reinforcement learning agent to pick up a block; halfway through training, the block slips from the gripper and falls of the table.
+These low-dimensional values will now be out of distribution.
+I.e. RLBench does not safeguard against objects going out of the workspace.
+This issue does not arise when using image-based observations.

+- **Using non-standard image size:** RLBench by default uses image observation sizes of 128x128.
+When using an alternative size, be aware that you may need to collect your saved demonstrations again.
+    - Why?
+If we instead specify a 64x64 image observation size to the `ObservationConfig` then the scene cameras will now render to that size.
+However, the saved demos on disk will now be **resized** to be 64x64.
+    This resizing will of course mean that small artifacts may be present in stored demos that may not be present in the 'live' observations from the scene.
+Instead, prefer to re-collect demos using the image observation sized you plan to use in the 'live' environment.

 ## Contributing

 New tasks using our task building tool, in addition to bug fixes, are very